juliaogris/txtardir/README.md

 ## Usage

-	Usage: txtardir [<in> [<out>]]
+	Usage: txtardir [<in> [<out>]] [flags]

-	txtar is a tool to create a txtar archive from a directory.
-It ignores files according to a top-level .gitignore file if present
+	txtar creates a `txtar` archive from a directory, respecting `.gitignore` rules or from a config file.

 	Arguments:
 	  [<in>]     input directory
 	  [<out>]    output file, defaults to stdout

 	Flags:
 	  -h, --help             Show context-sensitive help.
+	  -c, --config=STRING    File containing new line separated list of paths to archived, ignores in directory